-Personalized coaching to help you write your best college admissions essays
+Personalized coaching to help you craft your best college application essays

 Hi there.